FindArticles FindArticles

 Table of Contents

-• Color e‑paper finally fits your pocket
+• Color e‑paper finally fits in your pocket

-• 5G on e‑paper: why it matters
+• 5G on e‑paper: what does it matter?

 • Battery life and trade‑offs